Yellow-fronted barbet

 The yellow-fronted barbet (Psilopogon flavifrons) is an Asian barbet, which is an endemic resident breeder in Sri Lanka, where it inhabits subtropical and tropical moist forests, wetlands, plantations and rural gardens up to an altitude of 2000 m.

+Description

 It has green plumage with a yellow crown and blue patches below the eyes, on the throat and the chin.
 It is 21-22 cm long and weighs 57-60 g.
 It feeds on berries, fruits and occasionally insects.
 It nests in a tree hole, where it lays 2-3 eggs.